-In this interview with Jeremy Tamanini, founder and consultant at Dual Citizen, learn about the connections between sustainability performance and the reputation and competitiveness of places: countries, cities and destinations.
+Jeremy Tamanini, founder and consultant at Dual Citizen, in this interview discusses the connections between sustainability performance and the reputation and competitiveness of places: countries, cities and destinations.
 Discover the links between climate change and place branding, and how to measure the return on investment of sustainability initiatives of places.
 Jeremy also shares useful advice on the Global Green Economy Index™ (GGEI) and outlines the three most important factors for places to maintain a strong, positive reputation over time.

 - Place branding and economic development in Dubai;